 Step 2 – Gain support

 It is important that your trust, university or organisation supports your new role.
-We would encourage you to speak to your line manager/tutor and explain what the role means and how you hope to make a difference now that you are an ambassador for the 6Cs.
+We would encourage you to speak to your line manager/tutor and explain what the role means and how you hope to make a difference now that you are a champion for Leading Change, Adding Value and for the 6Cs.

 Step 3 – Introduce yourself

 Make contact with your Care Maker regional coordinator.
 Your regional coordinator will be able to help you by answering any questions you may have about the role.
 Also take the opportunity to introduce yourself to your regional nurse lead, your regional coordinator will be able to tell you who this is.
-Contact details for regional coordinators can be found here.
-(Link to regional coordinator/regional nurse lead page).
+View contact details for regional coordinators.

 Step 4 – Plan